Toyota Sequoia: Sales

-Recall
+Recall history

-The 2008-2010 Sequoias were part of one of the 2009-2010 Toyota recalls that required the installation of a small shim to relieve unwanted friction and restore fluidity to the accelerator pedal.
+First generation (2001–2007)

 Early 2003 Sequoias were recalled to reprogram the Vehicle Stability Control system due to the possibility of poor acceleration at certain low speeds.

-The 2002-2003 Sequoia model years also had a defect in the front ball joints.
-2004 Toyota Sequoias were subject to the Takata Airbag recall done for free by Toyota dealerships.
+The 2002–2007 Sequoia model years had a defect in the front suspension lower ball joints.
+The lower ball joints may experience excessive wear due to inadequate hardness of the ball joint housing, which may result in catastrophic separation of the lower ball joint.

 Recently, the Sequoia, along with the Tacoma and Tundra, have another recall due to the frame prematurely rusting.
 If there is a 10 mm perforation found on the frame, the vehicle frame will be replaced, if the service is done within 12 years of vehicle purchase or 1 year after recall became official.
 For those vehicles without 10 mm perforation and located in a cold weather state, Toyota will perform an undercoating service to prevent future rust from forming.

+2002–2007 Sequoias were subject to the Takata Airbag recall.
+Affected owners can have their vehicle's airbags replaced for free by a Toyota dealership.

+Second generation (2008–2022)

+The 2008–2010 Sequoias were part of one of the 2009-2010 Toyota recalls that required the installation of a small shim to relieve unwanted friction and restore fluidity to the accelerator pedal.

+Third generation (2023–present)

+On October 1, 2025, Toyota issued a recall for certain 2023–2025 Sequoia models with faulty backup cameras.
+A software error may cause the center multimedia display to show a half-green, full-green, or full-black image (instead of the rearview camera feed) when the vehicle is placed in reverse.
+To correct the error, Toyota dealers will update the multimedia display software at no cost to the owner.